kcl-lang/kpm/research/design-doc/sparse_checkout_asishkumar.md

 5. Pull the repository using [Pull](https://pkg.go.dev/github.com/go-git/go-git/v5#Worktree.Pull)

 Whenever we want to access the subdirectory using any command, we can refer to `kcl.mod` file of the project and iterate over the `subdir` array to get the path to the subdirectory.
-The `kcl.mod` file will automatically get updated whenever `kpm add` command is run.
+The `kcl.mod` file will automatically get updated whenever `kcl mod add` command is run.

 ### Additional information